couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

  * Backup all buckets on a node in a cluster,

  * Backup one named buckets on a specified node,

+All command options for `cbbackup` are the same options available for `cbtransfer`.
+For a list of standard and special-use options, see [cbtransfer Tool](couchbase-manual-ready.html#couchbase-admin-cmdline-cbtransfer).

 You can backup an entire cluster, which includes all of the data buckets and data at all nodes.
 This will also include all design documents; do note however